 There are a few things to keep in mind for this layered long hair with bangs.
 One is hair texture.
 If someone has naturally wavy or curly hair, they will have to work pretty hard to style it like this.
 Shags look bomb on wavy and curly hair textures, but for these particular long bangs long hair, it won’t look the same without putting in an effort.

 The great thing about shag cuts is that you don’t need to over-style it unless you’re trying to change the texture.
-The one thing you may want to invest in are no crease/bend hair clips for the bangs.
+The one thing you may want to invest in is no crease/bend hair clips for the bangs.
 They’re great because you can dry your bangs and then hold them in place to get that perfect curtain look to last!
 Overall, these curtain bangs with layers are meant to look amazing without putting in too much effort.

 #17: Short Bangs on Long Layered Hair

 #18: Layered Long Haircut with Parted Bangs

 Opt for long layered hair with bangs.
 Having center-parted bangs is the way to go.
 You can elongate your face while shaping it, too, as the long hair falls on both sides of your forehead.

 This is a soft long layered cut with curtain bangs and lots of movement.
 If you are blessed with lots of hair, make sure your stylist is mindful of weight removal to help the layers stand out.

 Long hair with bangs haircuts have versatility because of the seamless blend of the layers.
 It looks great whether you choose to air dry or blow-dry, and all it needs in terms of product is some extra moisture and a soft air-dry creme.
 The soft bangs can be easily tucked behind the ears or encouraged forward with a quick hit of the blowdryer.

 Layers and face-framing bangs can be brought up higher if you want it to feel more shaggy, and more weight can also be removed if you prefer your ends to feel more textured while keeping everything blended and soft.